opnfv/apex/docs/release/installation/architecture.rst

 The undercloud is the all-in-one installation of OpenStack that includes baremetal provisioning capability.
 The undercloud will be deployed as a virtual machine on a Jump Host.
-This VM is pre-built and distributed as part of the Apex RPM.

 The overcloud is OPNFV.
 Configuration will be passed into undercloud and the undercloud will use OpenStack's orchestration component, named Heat, to